-How to Configure CentOS Network Settings
+How to Configure CentOS and Rocky Linux Network Settings

 Introduction

-This tutorial shows you how to configure network settings on CentOS using a command line or the Network Manager TUI.
+This tutorial shows how to configure CentOS and Rocky Linux network settings using the terminal or the NetworkManager tool.

-How Network Interface Naming Works?
+How Network Interface Naming Works

 Configuring a Static IP